 The Duke liked the Churchill sculpture very much and decided to buy one for the Palace.
 We also had buyers from Qatar, Adelaide, and Shropshire and I like to think of it in collections all over the world.
 However, knowing that my bust of Churchill was going to be on display at his actual birthplace was even more exciting, and not a little humbling to boot.
 When the sculpture came out of the foundry, I gave it a custom patina, a more traditional bronze finish to complement the style of Blenheim Palace.

 Bringing the bronze bust in through the front door of Blenheim Palace felt a little like bringing him home.
-The Duke and I arranged Churchill on a table facing the main entrance so he that greets visitors on arrival.
-His Grace was so pleased that he asked me to cast a scaled down edition of the Churchill bust to go into the shop at Blenheim Palace, which will be available very soon!
+The Duke and I arranged Churchill on a table facing the main entrance so he that greeted visitors on arrival.
+Now the sculpture is in the permanent Winston Churchill exhibition at the Palace.
+There is a press release about the Churchill bust which gives more information.

 “Hamish’s bust of Sir Winston Churchill is in the Palace for our many visitors to see.
 It will have a prime position in the permanent Churchill exhibition.”